dpuelz/Quantitative-Reasoning-II/code/draftlottery.md

 Events at an early stage of life can have a long-lasting impact on a person’s political perspectives.
 In social sciences, we often measure people’s views as ideology, typically using a one-dimensional left-right scale.
-Estimate the sample average treatment effect on ideology.
+Estimate the effect of getting drafted on political ideology.
 In this question, we pool all years.
 Briefly interpret the result in a sentence.

 ## Question 4

 Even if we assign the same treatment, respondent’s characteristics can change its effect.
 In this question, we focus on the geographical heterogeneity.
-Estimate the sample average treatment effect on ideology **by state** (you can still pool all years).
-Avoid the repetition of the code by defining a function.
+Estimate the effect of getting drafted on ideology **by state** (you can still pool all years).
 Finally, briefly interpret the result (a sentence will suffice).

 ## Question 5